 Internal Family Systems (IFS)

 With over twenty years in the professional mental health arena, I am skilled with many modalities.
 I often incorporate concepts of Internal Family Systems (IFS) to help you reclaim your sense of self and trust in your decisions and feelings.
-IFS is all about learning what to do with parts of your history that interfere with your current day to day life.
-The answers are within you.
-I'll help you access your inner wisdom and learn how to make room for the painful experiences from the past that interfere with self trust and trust in others.
+My approach works well for people struggling with symptoms of shame/low self worth, difficulty with social, familial, and work dynamics, identity issues, disassociation, and addiction.
 With my approach, you will learn to explain (without excusing) what has contributed to your current reality.
-You will learn how to accept your current reality in order to step toward a better version of life.
+You will gain insight and learn how to accept your current reality in order to step toward a better version of life.
 My approach is exceptionally relational, so you will feel my support and guidance every step of the way.
-You'll even enjoy it!
+With my approach, you will learn to explain (without excusing) what has contributed to your current reality and build self confidence through self compassion.

 Dialectical Behavior (DBT)